Guacamole Toast

 3. Assemble - Split the guacamole between the two slices of bread and spread to cover.
 Enjoy right away!

-This toast is great on its own, but adding some toppings is a fun way to mix it up!
+This toast is the perfect snack on its own, but adding some toppings is a fun way to take it to the next level!

 • Sprinkle with Tajin seasoning